 Paul Brown, Secretary

-Paul is a senior brain injury and serious injury solicitor based in Thompsons Solicitors' office in Newcastle.
+Paul is a senior brain injury and serious injury solicitor based in the Newcastle Office of Burnetts Solicitors.
 He has over 15 years experience of pursuing compensation claims for brain injury survivors and their families following traumatic brain injury.
-He works in Thompsons Solicitors’ National serious injuries team, specialising in cases involving catastrophic injuries, such as traumatic brain injuries, amputations, and spinal cord injuries.
+He is a member of Burnetts Solicitors award winning Serious Injuries team, specialising in cases involving catastrophic injuries, such as traumatic brain injuries, amputations, and spinal cord injuries.
 This has given him an insight into the needs of not only brain injury survivors themselves but also their families and carers.
 Paul is also Chairman of Headway Wearside, a Headway group and charity affiliated with Headway UK - The Brain Injury Association which provides help, support and social opportunities for brain injury survivors, their families and carers in Sunderland and surrounding areas.
 In addition to being UKABIF's Secretary for the Executive Committee, he is also the Secretary for the Northern Acquired Brain Injury Forum (NABIF) which is a local ABI forum which covers the North East of England and Cumbria.
 Part of the role of this organisation is to highlight the needs of brain injury survivors and their families and carers and lobby on their behalf.

 Mike Hope, Regional Co-ordinator